-The Company has classified cash, and restricted cash as financial assets using amortized cost.
+The Company has classified cash, restricted cash, accounts receivable and deposits as financial assets using amortized cost.

 Derivatives

 Derivative assets and liabilities, comprising the commodity forward contracts, do not qualify as hedges, or are not designated as hedges and, accordingly, are classified as financial assets or liabilities at fair value through profit or loss.